Teyras/MT/text/chapters/130_evaluation.md

 Process schedulers in modern operating systems for multi-CPU systems are complex software that relies on sophisticated algorithms.
 Trying to bypass the scheduler by pinning worker processes to CPUs with taskset would not be generally recommended.
-However, schedulers are typically not concerned with measurement stability when they assign processes to CPU cores, so it makes sense to examine the effects of setting the CPU affinity explicitly.

-TODO some citation would be lovely here
+However, schedulers are typically concerned about objectives such as throughput, latency of IO-bound tasks and fairness (prevention of starvation)[@UnderstandingLinuxSched], and measurement stability is not an important consideration when they assign processes to CPU cores, so it makes sense to examine the effects of setting the CPU affinity explicitly.

 We ran our experiment using three different ways of setting the affinity -- using `numactl`, using `taskset` with a single core and using `taskset` with a